geokala/turkey/tests/README.rst

 Tests
 =====

+NOTE: Be aware that running these tests will result in your turkey.conf being overwritten/created with one containing test settings.
+This will be fixed in a future release.

 To run these tests, check out this code and enter this tests directory and run the following commands:

     $ cd tests/